 System of arrangement

 Open for research.

-These materials are stored offsite from Texas A&M University, advanced notice is required for access.
+Materials are stored offsite from the Texas A&M University campus in College Station, advanced notice is required for requesting materials and access.

 Conditions governing reproduction

 These materials belong to the Texas State Library and Archives Commission (TSLAC) who retains copyright.

 Languages of the material